zzzprojects/docs/entityframework.net/pages/TBD/documentations/update-bulk-update.md

 `Updating` entities using a custom key from file importation is a typical scenario.

-Despite the `ChangeTracker` being outstanding to track what's modified, it lacks in term of scalability and flexibility.
+Despite the `ChangeTracker` being outstanding to track what's modified, it lacks in terms of scalability and flexibility.

 `SaveChanges` requires one database round-trip for every entity to `update`.
 So if you need to `update` 10000 entities, then 10000 database round-trips will be performed which is **INSANELY** slow.